balderdashy/sails-docs/reference/blueprint-api/Add.md

 ### Socket notifications

-If you have WebSockets enabled for your app, then every client [subscribed](/documentation/reference/web-sockets/resourceful-pub-sub) to the parent record will receive a notification, where the notification event name is that of the parent model identity (e.g. `employee`), and the &ldquo;message&rdquo; has the following format:
+If you have WebSockets enabled for your app, then every client [subscribed](/documentation/reference/web-sockets/resourceful-pub-sub) to the parent record will receive a notification, where the notification event name is that of the parent model identity (e.g. `'employee'`), and the &ldquo;message&rdquo; has the following format:

 ```
 id: <the parent record primary key>,